Dirac mass dynamics in multidimensional nonlocal parabolic equations

 In this computation, performed with Matlab, $\ep$ is chosen to be $0.004$, $C_{\text{mass}}$ such that the initial mass in the computational domain is equal to $0.3$ and square grid consisting of $150 \times 150$ points (time step $dt= 8.8889\cdot10^{-4}$). \\ {{./Images/}}

-With our third example we wish to illustrate that, except in particular symmetric geometries, only a single Dirac mass can be sustained by our Lotka-Volterra equations.
+With our third example we wish to illustrate that, except in particular symmetric geometries, only a single Dirac mass can be sustained by the Lotka-Volterra equations with a single resource in the framework of section \ref{sec:gca}.
 We place initially two symmetric deltas on the $x$ and the $y$-axis:

 We seek for asymmetry in the growth rate $R$ under the form